Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 9.
+#Task 10.
-Delete the directory my first directory that is in the /tmp directory.
+The script that changes the working directory to the previous one.